KaveenE/Hotel/README.md

-# HoRS (IS2103 Project)
+# HoRS

-- A system used by Merlion Hotel to manage its room inventory, price rates, room reservations and guests.
+- A system used by Singapore Hotel to manage its room inventory, price rates, room reservations and guests.
   - 3 tier architecture is adopted using Jakarta EE along side **JPA** to implement this with 2 frontends
-- Merlion Hotel has also formed a partnership with **Holiday.com** (external vendor)
+- Merlion Hotel has also formed a partnership with **StayAnyWhere.com** (external vendor)
-  - Web services, namely **SOAP** will be used to implement Holiday.com&#39;s Holiday Reservation System
+  - Web services, namely **SOAP** will be used to implement Holiday.com&#39;s StayAnyWhere's Reservation System

 # Note